hauntsaninja/pyp/README.md

 When attempting to define undefined names, pyp will statically* analyse this file as a source of possible definitions.
 This means that if you don't use `tf`, we won't import `tensorflow`!
-And of course, `--explain` will show you exactly what gets run (and what doesn't!):
+And of course, `--explain` will show you exactly what gets run (and hence what doesn't!):

 ```sh
 pyp --explain 'print(p95(list(map(float, stdin))))'